18 dead in India, Bangladesh floods; millions without homes - NewsBreak

 “We expect moderate to heavy rainfall in several parts of Assam till Sunday.
 The volume of rainfall has been unprecedented,” said Sanjay O’Neil, an official at the meteorological station in Gauhati, Assam’s capital.

-Several train services were cancelled in India amid incessant rains over the past five days.
-In southern Assam’s Haflong town, the railway station was under water and flooded rivers deposited mud and silt along the rail tracks.
+Several train services were canceled in India amid the incessant downpour over the past five days.
+In southern Assam’s Haflong town, the railway station was underwater and flooded rivers deposited mud and silt along the rail tracks.

 In Bangladesh, districts near the Indian border have been worst affected.

-Water levels in all major rivers across the country were rising, according to the flood forecasting and warning center in Dhaka , the nation’s capital.
+Water levels in all major rivers across the country were rising, according to the flood forecasting and warning center in Dhaka, the capital.
 The country has about 130 rivers.

 The center said the flood situation is likely to deteriorate in the worst-hit Sunamganj and Sylhet districts in the northeastern region as well as in Lalmonirhat, Kurigram, Nilphamari and Rangpur districts in northern Bangladesh.

-Last month, a pre-monsoon flash flood, triggered by an onrush of water from upstream in India’s northeastern states, hit Bangladesh’s northern and northeastern regions, destroying crops and damaging homes and roads.
-The country was just starting to recover from that shock when fresh rains flooded the same areas again this week.
+Last month, a pre-monsoon flash flood, triggered by a rush of water from upstream in India’s northeastern states, hit Bangladesh’s northern and northeastern regions, destroying crops and damaging homes and roads.
+The country was just starting to recover when fresh rains flooded the same areas again this week.

 Comments / 0